 - Where school staff are aware of a student with an epilepsy diagnosis, a current Epilepsy Management Plan (EMP) is held.
 Additionally for those students living with epilepsy who have been prescribed emergency medication, a current Emergency Medication Management Plan (EMMP) is held.

-- School staff understand the possible impact of epilepsy on students, ideally through participating in training.
+- School staff understand the possible impact of epilepsy on students, through participating in training.
 Where a student has an EMMP, all school staff with a duty of care responsibility for that student have received student specific epilepsy training.
+See below for applicable courses.

-- School staff educate students about epilepsy using resources from the Epilepsy Smart Schools website (with the agreement of the student with epilepsy and their family where appropriate) either through embedding education within curriculum or a school supported awareness raising campaign.
+- School staff educate students about epilepsy using resources from the Epilepsy Smart Schools website either through embedding education within curriculum or a school supported awareness raising campaign.

 Who should register for this program?